-Until August 2018, Fox worked at the Applied Physics Lab at the Johns Hopkins University in Laurel, Maryland, where she was the chief scientist for Heliophysics and the project scientist for NASA’s Parker Solar Probe–humanity’s first mission to a star.
-Fox is a proven leader with extensive project, program and supervisory experience, having served as the deputy project scientist for the Van Allen Probes, and the operations scientist for the International Solar Terrestrial Physics program.
-She has authored numerous scientific articles and papers in addition to delivering science presentations worldwide.
-In addition to her research, she is also keenly involved with science education and outreach activities.
+Prior to August 2018, Dr. Fox worked at the Applied Physics Lab at the Johns Hopkins University, where she was the chief scientist for heliophysics, as well as the project scientist for NASA’s Parker Solar Probe–humanity’s first mission to a star.
+Dr. Fox’s extensive project, program, and supervisory experience included serving as the Deputy Project Scientist for the Van Allen Probes and the operations scientist for the International Solar Terrestrial Physics program.

-Fox was born in Hitchin, Hertfordshire in England.
-She graduated from The Imperial College of Science, Technology and Medicine in London with a BS in Physics.
-She received an MS in Telematics and Satellite Communications from the University of Surrey.
-She then returned to Imperial College to complete a PhD in Space and Atmospheric Physics.
-She has also previously worked at NASA's Goddard Space Flight Center in Greenbelt, Maryland, receiving a number of agency awards for outstanding performance.
+Dr. Fox graduated from The Imperial College of Science, Technology and Medicine in London with a B.S. in Physics.
+She received an M.S. in Telematics and Satellite Communications from the University of Surrey.
+She then returned to Imperial College to complete a Ph.D. in Space and Atmospheric Physics.